Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 \item For a zigzag closed curve $\za$ on the surface, we call the family of band modules $M_{(\za,\lambda,m)}$ of $A(\zD_s^*)$ arising from $\omega(\za)$ the \emph{band modules of $\za$}, for $\lambda\in k^*$ and $m\in \mathbb{N}$. \end{enumerate} \end{definition}

-Note that the string module defined in above is independent on the choose of the direction of $\za$.
+Note that the string module defined in above is independent of the choice of the direction of $\za$.
 If we choose another direction of $\za$, then we obtain a string which is the inverse of $\omega(\za)$.
 So both $M_\za$ and $M_{(\za,\lambda,m)}$ are well-defined.

-The following theorem establishes a bijection between the homotopy classes of zigzag curves on the surface and the isomorphism classes of (families) of indecomposable modules over the associated gentle algebra (compare with \cite[Theorem 2]{BC21}).
+The following theorem is given in \cite[Theorem 2]{BC21}, up to a modification of the surface model, which establishes a bijection between the homotopy classes of zigzag curves on the surface and the isomorphism classes of (families) of indecomposable modules over the associated gentle algebra.
+For the convenience of the reader, we include a proof here, see Remark \ref{lem:compBC21} for more explanation of the relations between the following theorem and \cite[Theorem 2]{BC21}.

 \begin{theorem} Let $(\cals,\calm,\zD_s^*)$ be a marked surface with a simple coordinate. \begin{enumerate}[\rm(1)] \item The map $M: \za\mapsto M_\za$ gives a bijection between zigzag arcs on $(\cals,\calm,\zD^*_s)$ and string modules of $A(\zD^*_s)$.
 In particular, $M$ induces a bijection between arcs in the dual simple dissection $\zD_s$ and simple modules of $A(\zD^*_s)$. \item The map $M: \za\mapsto M_{(\za,\lambda,m)}$ for $\lambda\in k^*$ and $m\in \mathbb{N}$ gives a bijection between closed zigzag curves on $(\cals,\calm,\zD^*_s)$ and classes of band modules of $A(\zD^*_s)$. \end{enumerate} \end{theorem} \begin{proof} (1) Note that $M$ is injective.
 In fact, if we have $M_{\za_1}=M_{\za_2}$ for two zigzag arcs $\za_1$ and $\za_2$, then $\omega(\za_1)=\omega(\za_2)$, where we change the direction of $\za_2$ if necessary.
 So $\za_1$ and $\za_2$ pass the same sequence of polygons of $\zD_s^*$.
 In particular, they have the same endpoints in $\calm_{\bpoint}$.
 Then $\za_1$ and $\za_2$ are homotopic with respect to the boundary components and the punctures.